-Implementation of the new EECC continues to be at the forefront of BEREC's work in 2020.
+The implementation of the new EECC will continue to be at the forefront of BEREC's work in 2020.
 In addition, BEREC would like to note that its fundamental objectives and the objectives of the EECC will be the relevant pillars guiding the work of BEREC in the coming years.
 In 2020, BEREC will also tackle newer topics such as digital platforms and security issues especially in relation to 5G networks.